Best Things To Do in Luxor Egypt

 Which tombs to visit at Valley of the Kings:

-There are over 60 tombs in the Valley of the Kings, but usually only 6-10 are open to the public at any given time.
+There are over 60 tombs in the Valley of the Kings in Luxor Egypt, but usually only 6-10 are open to the public at any given time.
 With your ticket you can visit 3 of these tombs.
 To help plan your trip, here are the 4 most beautiful / interesting tombs you can enter, instead of just wandering into the first 3 you see!

 KV11 is the tomb of Pharaoh Ramses III.
 It’s a large tomb with bright colors and detailed hieroglyphs covering the walls.